 Approaching the property through the orchard – the house is beyond the trees in the distance.
 If you make it to here, you’ve found us.The landscape is dominated by hills, mostly covered in chestnut, with the odd clump of pine.
 As the house is at 600m, so we get a glorious view down the valley.

 A view from the side – taken earlier in the year before the vine was in full grape.
 You can just see the front door.
 The bulge next to it is a bread oven which is part of a summer kitchen.
 The summer kitchen has been joined to the main ‘barn’ over the years and now serves as a large cool area used during the summer months.

 We purchased the house with all its rustic, typical Cevennol decor – or so they tell us.
-Note large table where roast boar is served on the long winter evenings.
 We also proudly boast an enormous fireplace – which initially made us a little nervous about the ability of the central heating to cope in winter!
 However, view this as an opportunity for visitors to hone their wood chopping skills;-)

 Looking down to the terrace.
 That’s where you find us after a hard day or strimming, weeding and DIY, sipping the local plonk and trying to remember what an 8-lane highway looks like.